Grinderofl/GenericSearch/README.md

 GenericSearch is a new library for ASP.NET Core to simplify adding **filtering**, **sorting**, and **pagination** functionality with minimal boilerplate code.
 It follows the convention over configuration paradigm while still being extensible enough to support more complex scenarios, and is especially useful for projects which feature a large number of list views such as admin interfaces.

+> * Are your search boxes and facets a spaghetti of *if's*, *switches*, complex LINQ building?
+>
+> * Do you dread having to add pagination and sorting on top of that?

+**Then GenericSearch is for you!**

+While it's normal for proof of concepts and  smaller projects to search lengthy lists with a couple of *if*-statements, larger projects need a more sophisticated and maintainable approach.

+GenericSearch also solves another two problems - pagination and back-forward browser functionality.
+This is done through intercepting a `POST` request to the controller action method for the list page, creating a `RouteValueDictionary` of submitted post data which differ from their default values, and finally redirecting the user to the same action method with `GET` as the request method.

+The library comes with number of commonly used filter types, ranging from "contains text" to "is one of the dates from a multi select list".
+It's also very easy to extend built-in filters, add your own filters, and use said filters in your lists.

 Commonly used approaches and examples provided in various tutorials tend to involve a nest of conditional statements.
 While this is acceptable in small projects which have limited list views and columns, bigger projects need a more maintainable way of providing said features.
 In addition, there is another layer of pain when persisting filters through different pages and retaining the functionality of the browser back-button.